deislabs/bindle/docs/bindle-spec.md

 ## Bindles and Parcels

 A _bindle_ is a named and versioned container that enumerates its contents in an _invoice_.
-The contents of a bindle are opaque blobs of data describes as _parcels_, where each parcel has a _label_ describing it, and a _parcel.dat_ that contains the opaque data of the parcel.
+The contents of a bindle are opaque blobs of data described as _parcels_, where each parcel has a _label_ describing it, and a _parcel.dat_ that contains the opaque data of the parcel.

 ```
 BINDLE